 The ClimateScanner Initiative was globally launched in November 2022 during the XXIV International Congress of Supreme Audit Institutions (Incosai), in Rio de Janeiro.

 The congress brought together representatives from over 190 member countries of the International Organization of Supreme Audit Institutions (Intosai)..

-The ClimateScanner tool is being designed and tested by an Executive Group composed of SAIs from different regions of the world:
+In 2023, the ClimateScanner tool was designed and tested by an Executive Group composed of SAIs from different regions of the world:

 Because the topic has international relevance, with responsibilities and impacts that affect the entire planet, Intosai and the SAIs can contribute to the issue through their audit work.

-The Conference of the Parties (COP) of the United Nations Framework Convention on Climate Change (UNFCCC) is the highest-level global forum where decisions on global action in the context of climate change are made.
+The Conference of the Parties (COP) to the United Nations Framework Convention on Climate Change (UNFCCC) is the highest-level global forum for making decisions on global action on climate change.

 The Paris Agreement's main objective is to keep the global average temperature increase well below 2 degrees Celsius above pre-industrial levels and to make efforts to limit the increase to 1.5 degrees Celsius.

 One of the key instruments of the agreement is the Nationally Determined Contributions (NDCs).
 In their NDCs, countries that are parties to the agreement must communicate their emissions mitigation measures and adaptation efforts to climate change impacts.